 CRA corporate ratings take into account all available information that CRA or its analysts deem relevant for a balanced assessment of the company's levels of creditworthiness and risk measures.
 This approach leaves some room for the information to be used and their impact on the rating result.
 Ratings based on this methodology make use of information that is actively or passively made available by the company or a third party, and/or information that is publicly available.
-Any participation of the company in the analytic activities carried out and in the finding of results is categorically excluded.
+Any participation of the company in the analytical activities carried out and in the finding of results is categorically excluded.
 A management meeting is sought after, but is an optional component of the rating process.
 The CRA assessments are based on a rating methodology that takes into account company-specific risk factors, using both qualitative and quantitative approaches.
 The focus of the analysis is not placed on the individual features or characteristics of a company's financial instruments but on a general assessment of the company's creditworthiness.
 In this respect it is possible that specific financial instruments receive a rating that differs from the corporate rating of their issuer.
+With regard to the rating of financial instruments, we refer to the respective current rating system for corporate issues (Non-Financial Corporate Issue Rating), which is published on the website of Creditreform Rating AG.

 Corporate ratings represent sound assessments of a given company's creditworthiness.
 They issue no recommendation of whether or not to purchase, sell or hold certain financial instruments.
-A corporate rating doesn't represent a legal opinion.
+A corporate rating does not represent a legal opinion.